tomkeays/cname-setup/README.md

 ![Add Record](./img/bluehost-dns-03.png)

 - It takes a few minutes (up to 4 hours) for the new alias to propagate across the DNS server network.
 You can check the status of the CNAME request by typing this command in the terminal.
+Of course, you would substitute your domain for mine.

     dig projects.tomkeays.com +nostats +nocomments +nocmd